whiplashomega/elthelas2/static/md/book4/chapter2.md

 * Anyone who does not appear orcish/goblinoid that is seen is attacked by orcs & goblins, 4 additional ones per round until the encounter is resolved (either through death, capture, or escape).
 Roll D100 4 times and consult the table below to determine what attacks.
 * Stealth checks to avoid detection while moving through the camp have a DC of 18.
 The DC of deception checks to maintain a disguise when challenged is 16.
 * The Orc Warlord's tent is at the center of the camp.
 There are 5 warlords who nominally run the army, 4 brigadier generals and a high commander, Warlord Catrus.
 The party need only kill the high commander to cause chaos in the camp, the other three would then fight each other for control of the army.
 The commander has 2 Elite Guards who stay with him most of the time, and functionaries come in and out of his tent pretty regularly on various business.
 While he ocasionally leaves his tent, while in his tent is the only time you can catch him with just his guards.
-[Run This Encounter](/runner/orceliteguard&orceliteguard&warlordcratus)
+[Run This Encounter](/runner/warlordcratus)
-* Warlord Cratus will always detect any PCs that enter his tent via an Arcane Eye he has over the door.
+* Warlord Cratus will always detect any PCs that enter his tent via an Arcane Eye that has been following the party.
+As they enter he shimmers, and suddenly there are two of them (one is an illusion).
+He also summons his force weapon, a longsword made of pure force.

 <table class="table">
   <thead><tr><th>Roll</th><th>Unit</th></tr></thead>